Team-Resurgent/FrontPanelClips/README.md

 # Front Panel Clips for SUPER IO and LED activity

 This repo contains openscad file for rendering models for 3d printing for adding USBC to the front panel as well as LED's for HDD / LAN activity (3nn LED).
+I have also included pre rendered STL models in repo.

 ![Example](https://github.com/Team-Resurgent/FrontPanelClips/blob/main/Images/example.png?raw=true)